JasonMortonNZ/laravel-grunt/README.md

 **Note:** That live reload will only work if you have a compatible browser (Chrome & Firefox) with the LiveReload plugin installed.

 ## Configuration
 You can configure many of the settings for this package, by traversing to it's configuration file.
-This file is located in you project's:
+This file is located in you project's vendor directory, as below:

-	/your-project/vendor/jasonmortonnz
+	/your-project/vendor/jason-morton-nz/laravel-grunt/src/config/config.php

 This file is heavily commented, so hopefully each setting should be self explainatory.